A 3 Fund Portfolio is a type of lazy portfolio that contains only three investments.

 Recently, many experts have recommended that you stay more aggressively invested in stocks later in your life.
 Warren Buffet has even suggested investing 90% in stocks (and only 10% in bonds) into retirement.

-At the end of the day, you have to decide what risk profile is right for you based on how many years you plan to stay invested in the market.
+At the end of the day, you have to decide what risk profile is right for you based on many factors, including your income, age, and how long you have until your target retirement date.

-That’s a tough question to answer.
+That’s a difficult question to answer.
 There are two popular opinions to understand on this matter as well.

 One opinion is that even though US Equities are labeled as “US”, they still have a global element to them.
-Most US companies have parts of their business that operate and make sales overseas.
-So, by investing in US companies, you are also partially investing in international business.
+Most US companies have parts of their businesses that operate and make money overseas.
+So, by investing in US companies, you are also partially investing in international business and already diversified.

-Generally, supporters of this view believe you need a smaller percentage of money invested in international equities.
+Naturally, supporters of this view believe you need a smaller percentage of money invested in an international stock fund (including emerging markets).
 Say, between 0-20%.

 On the other hand, you have experts who believe you should market weight your stock portfolio to match the larger global economy.
-This would mean investing as much as 40% of your equity portfolio in international stocks because international companies make up around 40% of the global economy.
+This would mean investing as much as 40% of your equity portfolio in a total international index fund because international companies make up around 40% of the global economy.

 Vanguard recommends this 40% split, as they argue it provides proper diversification.

-The great thing about index funds and ETFs is that you can own hundreds, if not thousands, of stocks or bonds with only one investment.
+The great thing about a mutual fund is that you can own hundreds, if not thousands, of individual stocks or bonds with only one investment.

 With a 3 Fund Portfolio, you get the simplicity of only having to manage three investments while also getting the benefit of effectively owning hundreds of investments.

-Having a simple portfolio makes it easier to rebalance, monitor and keep track of your investments.
+Owning a simple portfolio makes it easier to rebalance, monitor, and keep track of your investments.
+You don’t have to constantly check-in to make sure you are diversified.
 It also eliminates the need for you to pay someone to manage your investments for you, which is a huge cost you should avoid if you can.

 The 3 Fund Portfolio also has low fees and expenses, when done right.

-Most index funds and ETFs have expense ratios of 0.02%-0.10%, or less.
-This is a great value compared to an expensive mutual fund that might have a 0.25%-0.50% expense ratio.
-Or to a fund manager who may charge 1% or higher.
+Most index funds and Exchange Traded Funds (ETFs) have low expense ratios of around 0.02%-0.10% or less.
+This is a great value compared to expensive mutual funds (or target retirement funds) that might have a 0.25%-0.50% expense ratio.
+Or to a fund manager who often charges 1% or higher.

 Plus, when you only need to buy three funds, it’s a lot easier to shop around and ensure you are getting the best deal on the three you choose.
-Rather than trying to find 10 or 20 funds that fit the low cost profile.
+Rather than trying to select 10 or 20 funds that fit the low-cost profile, you just need a couple.

 Yes, it’s only three funds.
 And yes, it was super easy to set up.
 But, as mentioned before, since your three funds are comprised of hundreds or thousands of stocks and bonds, you are easily and quickly diversified.

-Diversification lowers your risk and helps provide steady, long term returns (on pace with how the overall market performs).
+Diversification lowers your risk and helps provide steady, long term returns year after year (on pace with how the overall market performs).

 How to Build a 3 Fund Portfolio

-Building a 3 Fund Portfolio is easy.
-At Just Start Investing, we invest with Charles Schwab.
+Building a 3 Fund Portfolio is easy – especially when using a broker like Charles Schwab.

-Schwab is a great online broker for a few reasons, but mainly because of their low fees, wide index fund and ETF selection, and easy to use interface.
+Schwab is a great online broker for a few reasons, but mainly because of its low fees, the wide selection of different funds, and easy to use interface.
+Plus, you can trade their funds for free.funds

-The following index funds would make up a Schwab 3 Fund Portfolio:
+The following funds could make up a Schwab 3 Fund Portfolio:

 - SWTSX – Schwab Total Stock Market Index Fund (0.03% expense ratio)